Skip to the main content.

 Similarly, a taco restaurant in California offered a free taco promotion that got people so excited that an arena full of fans chanted “We want free tacos!” during a game — and, of course, they could be readily heard on the broadcast, too.

-The Greene Turtle, another of our clients, utilized their loyalty app to add more gaming elements to watching sports events, helping to ensure that customers chose that restaurant as their go-to, game-watching destination.
+The Greene Turtle, another of our clients, utilized their loyalty app to add more gaming elements to watching sports events, ensuring guests chose that restaurant as their go-to, game-watching destination.

 How did these restaurants get such incredible results?
 It’s not nearly as difficult as you might think.

-Click here to read our free ebook now and begin taking advantage of the lucrative sports fan market.
+Read our free whitepapers now and begin taking advantage of the lucrative sports fan market.